80 Personal Finance Tips That Help Build Wealth

 71. Understand how income taxes work

-Prior to getting your first paycheck, it is important that you have a clear understanding of how income taxes work.
+Before getting your first paycheck, you must have a clear understanding of how income taxes work.
 You need to know how to calculate whether your salary (less these deductions) will be enough to pay all your obligations as well as help you meet your financial goals.
 You can find many resources online to calculate all that for you, such as PaycheckCity.

 72. Decrease your tax withholding